front-matter/invenio-rdm-starter/docs/index.md

 ## Introduction

-InvenioRDM is the turn-key research data management platform.
-Detailed documentation is available [here](https://inveniordm.docs.cern.ch).
-InvenioRDM Starter allows easy deployment and configuration of InvenioRDM, which enables running InvenioRDM on your local computer within 15 min.
+InvenioRDM is the open source turn-key research data management platform, with detailed documentation available [here](https://inveniordm.docs.cern.ch).
+InvenioRDM Starter facilitates deployment and configuration of InvenioRDM, allowing you to run InvenioRDM on your local computer within 15 min.
 This is achieved by providing

 * a prebuilt Invenio-App-RDM Docker image.
 * a Docker Compose configuration file with sensible defaults.

-InvenioRDM Starter is coordinated by the InvenioRDM partner [Front Matter](https://front-matter.io).
+InvenioRDM Starter open source software and is coordinated by the InvenioRDM partner [Front Matter](https://front-matter.io).

 ## Requirements